-- Audit Risk Committee: liaises with the company's independent external auditor and reviews the effectiveness of internal controls, financial and regulatory information, and climate reporting. - People and Culture Committee: reviews the company's remuneration policies and practices.
+- Audit Risk Committee: liaises with the company's independent external auditor and reviews the effectiveness of internal controls, financial and regulatory information, and climate reporting - People and Culture Committee: reviews the company's remuneration policies and practices.
 It reviews and sets the remuneration of the company's Chief Executives and ILT as well as providing guidance and feedback on succession planning, talent development, inclusion and diversity and other people and culture policies and practices.

-Audit Risk and People and Culture activity is reported to the Connetics full Board.
+Connetics report Audit Risk and People and Culture activity to the full Connetics Board.